pupilfirst/wd201-scripts/introduction-to-nodejs/intro-to-git/README.md

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

+First of all, you should install git on your system if you haven't done that already.
+On Ubuntu Linux, you'll simply need to type in the command `sudo apt-get install git`, and that'll take care of installation.

+If you're using macOS, you should already have `git` installed on your system - no additional step should be required.

+On Windows, just go to [https://git-scm.com/download/win](https://git-scm.com/download/win) and the download will start automatically.
+Follow the instructions shown by the installation wizard, to complete the process.

 Once the installation is complete, verify it by using the following command in the terminal:
 ````
 git --version
 ````